Hackdata2024/5-sise/README.md

 The VR environment will simulate various emergency situations which a person might face in day to day life, such as panic attacks, electric shock, suffocation or blocked airways and household mishaps, to help users develop the necessary skills and confidence to respond effectively in real-life emergencies.
 The project will also incorporate a certificate of completion which will be validated by certain organizations and universities that we will collaborate with.

-4. team members
+4. Team Members
 Taneesha Kalra
-Kartik
+Kartik Singh
-Gauraang
+Gauraang Goel
-Maanya
+Maanya Johri

-5. features in simulation
+6. features in simulation

 Interactive Scenarios: The simulation could present various interactive scenarios where trainees are required to provide first aid in different emergency situations such as cardiac arrest, choking, or severe bleeding.